How to Make Decisions: A Guide for When You Can’t Choose

 The Fundamental Attribution Error: When People Underestimate Situational Factors

-The fundamental attribution error is a cognitive bias that causes people to underestimate the influence of environment-based situational factors on people’s behavior, and to overestimate the influence of personality-based dispositional factors.
+The fundamental attribution error is a cognitive bias that causes people to underestimate the influence of situational (environment-based) factors on people’s behavior, and to overestimate the influence of dispositional (personality-based) factors.
 Essentially, this means that the fundamental attribution error causes people to assume that other people’s actions are less affected by their environment than they …

 Read more